-22. These case studies and indicators can be grouped into three broad categories, based on the structure of the top-level objectives of the Project Tree and on the types of activities, each in turn comprising a number of subcategories:

-- 1. Advancing knowledge for cancer prevention through research - i. describing the occurrence [PT level 2] - ii. understanding the causes [PT level 2] - iii. evaluating and implementing prevention and control strategies [PT level 2] - 2.
-Increasing the capacity for cancer research [PT level 2] - i. increasing human resources [PT level 3] - ii. developing new methodologies [PT level 3] - iii. providing the resources and infrastructure to support and enhance research [PT level 3] - 3.
-Providing strategic research leadership [PT level 2] - i. shaping the international cancer research agenda [no specific point in PT] - ii. enabling and supporting the efficient conduct and coordination of research [PT level 2]

-23. For the first group, some selected indicators will be applied to each of the subcategories (i-iii), to enable comparisons across the three major research domains of the Agency, whereas the second and third groups correspond to cross-cutting activities that would be evaluated for the Agency as a whole.

-24. The WG strongly advised that only a limited number of new indicators should be added to those already collected by the Agency, for the three major areas listed above, while prioritizing those that are most informative in highlighting IARC's unique contributions.
-Amongst the priorities to be highlighted, both through the indicators and through the case studies, were the international reach of the Agency's activities particularly in low- and middle-income countries, and the long-term impact of this work in building capacity for cancer research in those regions where it will be most needed in the future, as well as the importance of IARC's work with respect to its impact in health policy, both at a national level and with respect to the global public health agenda.

-25. Finally, it is important to emphasize that this is the first evaluation of its kind performed at the Agency level, and some of the desired indicators and case studies that could not be included in this proposal will be naturally deferred to subsequent exercises, with other forms of reporting to the Governing bodies in the short-term.
+- 22. These case studies and indicators can be grouped into three broad categories, based on the structure of the top-level objectives of the Project Tree and on the types of activities, each in turn comprising a number of subcategories: - 1.
+Advancing knowledge for cancer prevention through research - describing the occurrence [PT level 2] - understanding the causes [PT level 2] ii. - iii. evaluating and implementing prevention and control strategies [PT level 2] - 2.
+Increasing the capacity for cancer research [PT level 2] - increasing human resources [PT level 3] - developing new methodologies [PT level 3] ii. - iii. providing the resources and infrastructure to support and enhance research [PT level 3] - 3.
+Providing strategic research leadership [PT level 2] - shaping the international cancer research agenda [no specific point in PT] - enabling and supporting the efficient conduct and coordination of research [PT level 2] ii. - For the first group, some selected indicators will be applied to each of the subcategories (i-iii), to enable comparisons across the three major research domains of the Agency, whereas the second and third groups correspond to cross-cutting activities that would be evaluated for the Agency as a whole. - The WG and the Scientific Council strongly advised that only a limited number of new indicators should be added to those already collected by the Agency, for the three major areas listed above, while prioritizing those that are most informative in highlighting IARC's unique contributions.
+Amongst the priorities to be highlighted, both through the indicators and through the case studies, were the international reach of the Agency's activities particularly in low- and middle-income countries, and the long-term impact of this work in building capacity for cancer research in those regions where it will be most needed in the future.
+The importance of IARC's work with respect to its impact in health policy, both at a national level and with respect to the global public health agenda should also be highlighted. - Finally, it is important to emphasize that this is the first evaluation of its kind performed at the Agency level, and some of the desired indicators and case studies that could not be included in this proposal will be naturally deferred to subsequent exercises, with other forms of reporting to the Governing bodies in the short-term.
 For example, the WG concurred with the Agency on the value of assessing the impact its training has had in developing cancer research leaders.
 However, by definition, there is a delay between the training and becoming a leader.
-Therefore this proposal will be pursued outside the MTS evaluation framework, in the first instance through further development of an "IARC alumni" and assessment of the careers of past trainees.
-The current evaluation framework should be seen as setting the basis from which future evaluations will evolve, and setting the baseline from which progress can be measured in future MTS.
+Therefore this proposal will be pursued outside the MTS evaluation framework, in the first instance through further consideration of an "IARC alumni" and assessment of the careers of past trainees.